takc923/decktag/README.md

 # decktag
-This chrome extension keep hash tag in your tweet form of tweetdeck.
+This chrome extension keeps hashtags in your tweet form of tweetdeck.